VICEMedia/dynaflow/README.md

 ## new Dynaflow(*options*)

 Creates a new DynamoDB client.
-The `options` are passed directly to the [aws-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property).
+The given `options` are used directly by the [aws-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property).

 ### .createTable(*params*) -> promise